 - [38] The Board is convinced by the Respondent's detailed explanation of the problems and inconsistencies that can arise from the use of unverifiable third-party reports, as such reports tend to be all inclusive and do not identify the sources of input or the methodology used to arrive at the conclusions. - [39] The Board notes the third-party documents presented for its consideration.
 Although third party documents can be used to test an assessment or support a detailed analysis, they should not be used to establish an assessment.
 The MGB in a decision (MGB 018/10) said: - "Third party publications are problematic evidence for many reasons.
-In particular, the market data used to construct the reports was not in evidence, without which the MGB cannot determine the reliability or applicability of these reports to the subject property." - [40] The Board finds the Cushman Wakefield Report in support of the Complainant's desired GIM value of 10.0 to be of little assistance, as it included sales of different types of property from all areas of the city and was not specific to a neighbourhood or to a type of property similar to the subject in significant attributes. - [41] The Board understands the Complainant's innovative approach used to determine adjusted sales prices in respect of the direct sales comparables.
-However, in the absence of any evidence of its acceptance and use in industry or for mass appraisal by a municipality, the Board places little weight on this methodology. - [42] The Board finds that the Complainant's analysis of the seven direct sales comparables exposed several areas of concern: - a.
+In particular, the market data used to construct the reports was not in evidence, without which the MGB cannot determine the reliability or applicability of these reports to the subject property." - [40] The Board finds the Cushman Wakefield Report in support of the Complainant's desired GIM value of 10.80 to be of little assistance, as it included sales of different types of property from all areas of the city and was not specific to a neighbourhood or to a type of property similar to the subject in significant attributes. - [41] The Board understands the Complainant's innovative approach used to determine adjusted sales prices in respect of the direct sales comparables.
+However, in the absence of any evidence of its acceptance and use in industry or for mass appraisal by a municipality, the Board places little weight on this methodology. - [42] The Board notes that the Complainant's analysis of the seven direct sales comparables exposed several areas of concern: - a.
 The Complainant acknowledged that the rents had increased in the past 3 years but this was not reflected in the income figures used by the Complainant. - b.
 The adjustment ratio was derived by using the 'typical' income used by the City for its 2013 assessment valuation and the unadjusted income shown on the Network reports. - c.
-The Board was unable to see the appropriateness of using two income figures from different sources to determine an adjustment factor to address all differences like age, location, building type, levels of amenities, type of construction, building and suite sizes and configurations and income elements like parking and laundry, between the subject property and the sales comparables. - d.
-The Board notes the inconsistency in the Complainant's chart that showed a nine suite 1958 property with an adjusted GIM of 9.49 and a modern, 2001 built 305 unit apartment complex with an adjusted GIM of 8.38. - [43] The Board is satisfied with the Respondent's equity evidence that showed that the GIM value of 11.21 is equitable and fair.
+The Board is unable to see the appropriateness of using two income figures from different sources to determine an adjustment factor to address all differences like age, location, building type, levels of amenities, type of construction, building and suite sizes and configurations and income elements like parking and laundry, between the subject property and the sales comparables.